 At number 10 sits Twitter.
 Although, with the Elon Musk takeover, it remains to be seen what happens there.
 Reports of users migrating to other platforms such as Mastodon are rife.

 As far as businesses are concerned though, these platforms provide powerful marketing tools.
 And because of the sheer volume of them, many businesses choose to let third-party agencies control their accounts.

 Why would you let an agency control your social media?

 The first and most obvious reason a business would let an agency control its social media is resources.
 A small business may simply not have the time to run multiple accounts over several platforms.
 Then there is experience and the understanding of how to run social media successfully.

-For instance, Blend Mode offers to provide custom content, grow audiences, and interact with them on a daily basis.
-They would take over the time-consuming work of social media expansion and would be in effect your brand’s voice on these platforms.
+For instance, Blend Mode offers to provide custom content, grow audiences, and interact with them daily.
+They would take over the time-consuming work of social media expansion and would be in affect your brand’s voice on these platforms.

 What are the benefits of a third-party handling your social media?

 The right agency could help to build a social media strategy suited to your business, and choose appropriate platforms.
 Different social media sites attract distinct demographics, and not all will be the right fit for your business.

 In the US, the majority of TikTok users are between 10 to 29.
 This age range covers about 62% of the US user base.
 The majority of TikTok creators are 18 to 24, and 57% of users are female.